- Northeastern: 10/31/2018

 - Clearly and concisely convey why the project is important, both within the student’s field and more broadly.

 - Address how the project is expected to contribute to the generation of new information, scholarship, knowledge, or creative work.

-4. Methods and Research Design
+Methods and Project Design